Investment markets and key developments

 Economic activity trackers

-Levels are not really comparable across countries.
-Based on weekly data for eg job ads, restaurant bookings, confidence and credit & debit card transactions.
+Based on weekly data for eg job ads, restaurant bookings, confidence, credit & debit card transactions, retail foot traffic hotel bookings.
 Source: AMP

 Major global economic events and implications